abbbi/virtnbdbackup/README.md

 must not be processed using `virtnbdrestore`.

 `Note:`
-> The backup data for raw disks will only be crash consistant, be aware
+> The backup data for raw disks will only be crash consistent, be aware
 > that this might result in inconsistent filesystems after restoring!